 2 – Lt.
 Luther Wilson.

-3 – Cramer’s hastily written notes here may be logically interpreted as, "we marched up Sand Creek to the big bend’ is commonly referred to as a large bend in the creek where the Cheyennes and Arapahos were camped at the time of the massacre.
+3 – Cramer’s hastily written notes here may be logically interpreted as, "we marched up Sand Creek to the big bend in the

+referred to as a large bend in the creek where the Cheyennes and Arapahos were camped at the time of the massacre.

 4 – Smoky Hill River – Cramer refers to the trip that he, with Wynkoop and Soule, took on September 10, 1864.
-With
+With a

-other Cheyenne and Arapaho chiefs at what became know as the Smoky Hill Council.
+and Arapaho chiefs at what became know as the Smoky Hill Council.
 Black Kettle and other chiefs had rounded up four white

 children kidnapped in Dog Soldier raids on the Little Blue in Nebraska, and gave them up to Wynkoop.
 In return, Wynkoop took

 the chiefs to Denver to negotiate a peace treaty with Governor Evans (Camp Weld Council).
 Both of these councils played a

 significant role in the Sand Creek Massacre.
 See the

 Sand Creek Massacre Timeline.